vladogrcic/page-restrict-for-woocommerce/readme.txt

 == Changelog ==

+= 1.6.3 =

+* Added notice for custom post types where the feature "Custom Fields" is missing.

 = 1.6.2 =

 * Fixed "PHP Fatal error:  Uncaught TypeError: in_array(): Argument #2 ($haystack) must be of type array..." error.